 East Suffolk's productivity performance has been - and is projected to be - very similar to the average for New Anglia.
-However as noted already, within this, Suffolk Coastal performs better than Waveney.
+However as noted already, within this, the south of the district performs better than the north.
 It is also important to recognise that New Anglia is mid ranking when compared to other LEP areas, with productivity levels below the UK average.
 In real terms, our target is to increase our productivity performance by 1.75% per annum between 2018 and 2023.

-Measured at constant 2011 prices, this will take GVA per job for East Suffolk to £44.8k by 2023 (compared with an expected £44.5k on EEFM's (2016) baseline projection).
+Measured at constant 2011 prices, this will take GVA per job for East Suffolk to £44.8k by 2023 (compared with an expected £44.5k on East of England Forecasting Model's (2016) baseline projection).